Voilett-Roze/asus/USB-Disk-Check-at-Boot-or-Hot-Plug.md

     fi

 ### Typical script
-This script is a cut down version of the advanced script and is probably appropriate for most users.
+This script is a cut down version of the Advanced script and is probably appropriate for most users.
 It contains only the sections that perform the checks.
 Types of `""`, `mbr`, `swap`, `apple_efi` and `unknown` are ignored.
+If you don't use HFS (i.e. Apple) disks you might want to remove that section of the code as well.
 Informational messages are sent to the router's syslog but the actual output from the fsck commands are sent to `/var/log/fsck.log`.

     #!/bin/sh